practicalli/spacemacs/why-spacemacs/structured-editing.md

 {% endyoutube %}

 > ####Hint::Structured Editing Section
-> Read the [Structured editing section](/structured-editing/) for a detailed guide to using Lisp mode, Smartparens, Paredit and Evil mode to manage your Clojure (and elsip) code.
+> Read the [Structured editing section](/structured-editing/) for a detailed guide to using Lisp mode, Smartparens, Paredit and Evil mode to manage your Clojure (and elisp) code.

 ## Smartparents For Writing Structured Text